JonathanJensen/setup_mapproxy_on_iis_using_wfastcgi/README.md

 FULL PATH=C:\inetpub\[TARGETDIR]\Scripts\python.exe
 ARGUMENTS=C:\inetpub\[TARGETDIR]\Lib\site-packages\wfastcgi.py
 ```
-19. once saved 'Edit...' the new 'FastCGI' entry and add the following 'Environmental Variables'
+19. once saved 'Edit...' the new 'FastCGI' entry and add the following 'Environmental Variables' (In this case [APPNAME] is the same as the IIS Site name)
 ```
 PYTHONPATH=C:\inetpub\[TARGETDIR]\Scripts\
 WSGI_HANDLER=config.app
-SCRIPT_NAME=/[TARGETDIR]
+SCRIPT_NAME=/[APPNAME]
 ```
 20. in IIS manager add a new site with any name and 'c:\inetpub\\[TARGETDIR]\\[APPNAME]' as the physical path (https://docs.microsoft.com/en-au/iis/get-started/getting-started-with-iis/create-a-web-site)
 21. in the new site settings goto 'Handler Mappings' and 'Add Module Mapping...' using settings below